Music

 Curriculum in Year 7

 In year 7 students will study music whilst developing their listening, performing and composing skills.
-Students will learn about the dimensions of music and they will learn to identify them whilst completing listening tasks on Dixieland Music, Gamelan Music and Pop Ukulele.
+Students will learn about the dimensions of music and they will learn to identify them whilst completing listening tasks on New Orleans Jazz, Samba, Gamelan Music and Pop and Funk music.
 Students will build their confidence on musical instruments including the keyboard, ukulele, percussion and singing.
 They will get the opportunity to be creative and compose musical ideas within the genre they are studying.

 How we assess: